greydongilmore/FastSurfer/Docker/README.md

 * The `--t1` points to the t1-weighted MRI image to analyse (full path, with mounted name inside docker: /home/user/my_mri_data => /data)
 * The `--sid` is the subject ID name (output folder name)
 * The `--sd` points to the output directory (its mounted name inside docker: /home/user/my_fastsurfer_analysis => /output)
-* The `--parallel` activates processing left and right hemisphere in parallel

 Note, that the paths following `--fs_license`, `--t1`, and `--sd` are __inside__ the container, not global paths on your system, so they should point to the places where you mapped these paths above with the `-v` arguments.